TanStack/router/docs/guide/data-loading.md

 ## Using Context

 The `context` and `routeContext` properties of the `loader` function are objects containing the route's context. `context` is the context object for the route including context from parent routes. `routeContext` is the context object for the route excluding context from parent routes.
-In this example, we'll create a `loaderClient` and inject it into our router's context.
+In this example, we'll create a TanStack Loader `loaderClient` instance and inject it into our router's context.
 We'll then use that client in our `loader` function and our component.

 > 🧠 Context is a powerful tool for dependency injection.
 You can use it to inject services, loaders, and other objects into your router and routes.
 You can also additively pass data down the route tree at every route using a route's `getContext` option.